isomerpages/ogp-careerfair/index.md

 ---
 layout: homepage
-title: Title
+title: OGP at the NUS Computing Career Fair
-description: An Isomer site of the Singapore Government
+description: Find out more about OGP's internship opportunities & the Tech for Public Good initiative!
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""